RogerPannah/Data-science-Portfolio/README.md

 The University of Texas at Austin
-Postgraduate Degree in Data Science and Business Analytics January – September 2024
+Postgraduate Degree in Data Science and Business Analytics

 University of Education, Winneba, Ghana
-Bachelor of Science in Computer Science, 2005-2009
+Bachelor of Science in Computer Science

 ### TECHNICAL SKILLS